shanemcquillan1994/shanemcquillan.github.io/README.md

 # shanemcquillan.github.io

-Here you will find a list of Project I have taken part of.
+Here you will find a list of Projects I have undertaken since beginning my journey in to data science and machine learning.

 ## Kaggle Competition for Predicting House Prices using Machine learning.